 The tile we used was inexpensive but that doesn’t mean it was cheaply made.
 In fact, we were happily surprised at the quality of the tiles and the fact that they came with sufficient adhesive.
 The only reason we added additional was that this bathroom does get a lot of use.
 If you were to install it in a less traffic area you might not have to follow that step at all.

-Thus far (it’s been almost a week) we have had no issues and trust me-the two of us and Mr. Bentley have walked on it a hundred times already.
+Thus far (it’s been almost a week) we have had no issues and trust me-the two of us and Bentley walk on this floor plenty of times.
 The last step with the floor will be to finish painting the trim and installing it.